Trying to find a homeschool routine that you can actually stick with?

 Not wanting to fool around with making the cards yourself?
 Got you covered!
 I went ahead and made some of them for you!
 I even left a few blank for any unique subjects you are doing this year.

-When you subscribe to The Simple Homeschooler (no spam ever!) you can download the free printable now!
-Just click HERE to get your free printable today!
+When you subscribe to The Simple Homeschooler (no spam ever!) your routine card printable will be in your inbox today!

 Want to make sure you remember this for later?
 Pin it to your favorite board!